BarleyPowered by Brewlytics.ai

 See Barley reason about your beer list.

-30-minute demo.
-We'll plug in a sandbox Square account, walk through the taste graph, and show you what Barley would recommend to a real customer profile from your brewery.
+Start free in minutes — connect Square and Barley starts learning your menu today.
+Or book a 30-minute walkthrough and we'll show you what Barley would recommend to a real customer profile from your brewery.